Triple H retires, Mania card, more

 Stevenson wins NCAA gold

-Stevenson, a senior at Minnesota who went undefeated this year, will be at WrestleMania next weekend.
+Stevenson, a senior at Minnesota who went undefeated this year, will be at WrestleMania this weekend.

 WWE Evil debuts

-The first-ever WWE series on Peacock, titled WWE Evil, debuted this week on the platform.
+The first-ever WWE series on Peacock, titled WWE Evil, debuted last week on the platform.

-This week’s episode looks at Hulk Hogan’s turn from the All-American bad guy to the face of the nWo.
+This past week’s episode looked at Hulk Hogan’s turn from the All-American bad guy to the face of the nWo.

 The other seven episodes will feature The Miz, Sasha Banks, the Brothers of Destruction (Kane and The Undertaker), Randy Orton, Stephanie McMahon, Ric Flair and Roman Reigns.